dwavesystems/dwave-ocean-sdk/docs/examples/map_kerberos.rst

 Solution Steps
 ==============

-Section :ref:`solving_problems` describes the process of solving problems on the quantum computer in two steps: (1) Formulate the problem as a :term:`binary quadratic model` (BQM) and (2) Solve the BQM with a D-Wave system, hybrid, or classical :term:`sampler`.
+.. include:: hybrid_solver_service.rst
+  :start-after: example-steps-start-marker
+  :end-before: example-steps-end-marker

 In this example, a function in Ocean software handles both steps.
 Our task is mainly to select the sampler used to solve the problem.

 Formulate the Problem
 =====================

 This example uses the `NetworkX <https://networkx.org>`_ :func:`~networkx.readwrite.adjlist.read_adjlist` function to read a text file, ``usa.adj``, containing the states of the USA and their adjacencies (states with a shared border) into a graph.
 The original map information was found on `write-only blog of Gregg Lind <https://writeonly.wordpress.com/2009/03/20/adjacency-list-of-states-of-the-united-states-us/>`_ and looks like this::

     # Author Gregg Lind